chnm/thatcamp-org/wp-content/plugins/transposh-translation-filter-for-wordpress/readme.txt

 * Translation of external plugins without a need for .po/.mo files
 * Automatic translation mode for all content (including comments!)
 * Professional translation bt [One Hour Translation](http://transposh.org/redir/oht)
-* Use either Google Translate,MS Translate or Apertium backends - 92 languages supported!
+* Use either Google, Bing, Yandex or Apertium translation backends - 117 languages supported!
 * Automatic translation can be triggered on demand by the readers or on the server side
 * RSS feeds are translated too
 * Takes care of hidden elements, link tags, meta contents and titles